WLio07/encrypter/README.md

 gradeprobab.py - This program calculates the likelihood of randomly getting x questions right in an exam of y questions of z items each.

 PlagiarismDetector.py - This program aims to estimate the likelihood of a set of texts being plagiarized from another given text.
 It needs the proper weights of its logistic factors in the 'calcula_assinatura(texto)' [calculate_signature(text)] functions.
 Now that it is translated to english, it will have more features to make it more accurate.

+ArticleGenerator.py - The goal of this code is to generate a news article as ready-to-publish as possible.